curl/everything-curl/usingcurl/copyas.md

 # Copy as curl

-Using curl to perform an operation a user just managed to do with his or her browser is one of the more common requests and areas people ask for help about.
+Using curl to reproduce an operation a user just managed to do with his or her browser is a common request and area people ask for help about.

 How do you get a curl command line to get a resource, just like the browser would get it, nice and easy?
-Chrome, Firefox and Safari all have this feature.
+Chrome, Firefox, Edge and Safari all have this feature.

 ## From Firefox